fmillion-mnsu/cs403-s23/week3/PRESENTATIONS.md

 * The four main access modifiers (all except `file`), their basic definition and the effect they have on methods and other members of a class.
 * How to use two extra combinations of the four modifiers to generate six total levels of accessibility.
 * Try to come up with a simple scenario in which you might use each modifier.
+* Consider other programming languages and compare/contrast member access.
+  * As an example, Python does not enforce private members/variables at all.
+By convention, Python uses `_` to designate private variables/methods and `__` to indicate system-level members, but there is no language enforcement of these designations - you can directly access a class's private members by name, even if the name begins with `_`.

 Sources to get you started (but please do seek out and use other sources as well!):

 * [Access Modifiers](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/access-modifiers) at Microsoft.
 * [Accessibility Levels](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/accessibility-levels) at Microsoft.
 * [C# Access Modifiers](https://www.w3schools.com/cs/cs_access_modifiers.php) at W3Schools.

 ## Advanced Topic: Sealed Classes and Nested Classes